Pembrokeshire, Wales

 Jes Lynning Harfeld

-What would it mean to think in terms of multispecies co-habitation when humans build, expand and renovate our homes?
-We will be looking at the very foundation of a multispecies society – the connectedness and overlapping of the homes of animals and non-human animals.
+Towns and cities are not only home to human animals, but also, and increasingly, to many non-human animals.
+This goes far beyond domesticated animals and includes a number of wild living animals who take advantage of, and have their own perspectives on, urban life.
+What would it mean to think in terms of multispecies co-habitation, one that is sensitive to and respects those other perspectives, when humans build, expand and renovate towns and cities?
+With that, we are looking at the very foundation of a multispecies society – the connectedness and overlapping of the homes of animals and non-human animals.

 Fox